16 Top-Rated Resorts in the Phoenix Area

 Accommodation: JW Marriott Phoenix Desert Ridge Resort & Spa

 This is not a huge, sprawling resort but does have enough space to let guests find what they're looking for.
-Two large pools offer a choice between an active and vibrant scene or a quiet place to read a book or soak up the sun.
+Two large pools, one known as the OH Pool, and the other known as the OHasis Pool, offer a choice between an active and vibrant scene or a quiet place to read a book or soak up the sun.

 For guests who want to get off the property and enjoy a bit of the city without having to drive everywhere, this resort is also in a great location.
 You can walk into trendy Old Town Scottsdale to explore the galleries and shops or enjoy meals and entertainment.

 Accommodation: Royal Palms Resort & Spa

 The historic Royal Palms Resort offers an oasis of calm with its beautiful gardens and courtyards.
 Much of the 1929 architecture has been retained and enhanced with modern touches.
 A lovely pool, quiet sitting areas, fountains, and cozy interior rooms will allow you to find a place to relax and unwind.